Table of Contents

 Other than charge users for data, they consider an organization’s sustained use.
 That means firms that run their data on the platform consistently enjoy higher discounts.
 Your discount may vary depending on several factors, but firms with more workload may begin seeing huge discounts after 2 weeks of sustained use of the platform.

 This contrasts AWS’s pricing discounts policy that requires users to commit to a reserve figure on which their discount is pegged.
-Google cloud services favor firms that use cloud services consistently.
+Google cloud services favour firms that use cloud services consistently.

 Private Fiber Network